marshallflax/vision/AWS_Developer.md

     - Resources to be created or modified (over 200 types!) -- AWS::aws-product-name::data-type-name -- <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html>
       - Q: Update Udemy course to reflect new format?
     - Resources have `Type` and `Properties` and may reference each other.
 (No dynamic creation within the yaml itself.)
+    - Resources may also have a `Condition` contingent upon a previously-defined condition
   - Parameters (dynamic inputs)
     - Type -- String, Number, CommaDelimitedList, List`<Type>`, AWSParameter (match against existing values in account)
     - Description (boolean)